NeoVand/boids/README.md

 - **High-performance WebGL rendering** with Canvas2D fallback
 - **Interactive controls** to adjust simulation parameters in real-time
 - **Mouse/touch interaction** to attract boids to cursor position
-- **Multiple particle types**: disk, dot, arrow, and trail visualizations
+- **Multiple particle types**: disk, dot, and trail visualizations
+- **Dynamic colorization modes** based on speed, orientation, neighbors, and more
 - **Optimized with spatial partitioning** for O(n) instead of O(n²) performance
 - **Responsive design** that works on desktop and mobile devices
 - **Edge behaviors**: wrap, bounce, or avoid